Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

-The \mumax calculated values differ from the experiment by potentially larger factors of up to $\sim 5$.
-Interestingly, \mumax values are very similar to the experimental $H_a$.
-Moreover, for some materials, we used the estimated values for $M_s$, $A_{ex}$, and $K_u$ using the empirical relations as discussed in section \ref{databses}, which may result in partial errors. \gls{hc} depends non-linearly on grain size and domain wall width or particle size in soft magnetic materials\cite{AlbenJAP08, AkdoganAFM13, HERZERActa095, HerzerIEE90, FischerJMM096}.
-In neo-magnet Ramesh {\it et al.} report that \gls{hc} is negatively correlated with the grain size\cite{RameshJAP088} resulting from higher grain surface area hosting more defects, which are not included in our \mumax calculations for defect-free materials.
-Besides, the grain boundary is reported to affect the demagnetization factor\cite{BanceJAP014}, which further reduces the \gls{hc}.
+The micromagnetically simulated \gls{hc} values differ from the experimental values by a factor of up to $\sim 5$.
+Interestingly, these values are very similar to the experimental $H_a$.
+Moreover, for some materials, the use of the estimated values for $M_s$, $A_{ex}$, and $K_u$ using the empirical relations as discussed in Eqs.~\eqref{aex1}--\eqref{aex3} will result in additional error.
+In general, \gls{hc} depends non-linearly on grain size and domain wall width or particle size in magnetic materials\cite{AlbenJAP08, AkdoganAFM13, HERZERActa095, HerzerIEE90, FischerJMM096}.
+In modern manufacturing, grain sizes are larger relative to domain sizes.
+This is especially common in neo-magnets, leading to a decrease of \gls{hc} with increasing grain size\cite{RameshJAP088}, where higher grain surface area hosts more defects.
+Grain boundary size also affects the demagnetization factor\cite{BanceJAP014}, further reducing \gls{hc}.

-The experimental features for 210 materials are known, while the remaining have some uncertainties.
-The latter subset shows larger discrepancies in the \mumax \gls{hc} results, which is worth investigating experimentally and theoretically.
-We show a comparison (only for selected key magnetic materials) between the \mumax and experimental in Table ~\ref{tabcoercivity}.
-As all the \mumax \gls{hc} is overestimated, the only meaningful comparison is obtained with the scaled coercivity $cH_c$, where $c=0.25$ fits well with the experiment for 200 materials.
-The $cH_c$ is generally good match for $2:14:1$ compositions, except for Co based Nd$_2$Co$_{14}$B (-2.64) and Gd$_2$Co$_{14}$B (2.07).
-However, we note that the scaling factor may differ for different compositions.
-Overall, the \gls{hc} dependency on independent features is similar in theory and experiment with some exceptions, e.g., La$_2$Fe$_{14}$B. For $1:5$ compositions, we find a similar \gls{hc} trend between theory and experiment with independent features.
+The experimental features for 211 of the \ExpSize~materials in the dataset are known, while the remaining 90 materials require the use of the aforementioned theoretical models to determine \gls{aex} from experimental results.
+These materials show larger discrepancies in the micromagnetically predicted \gls{hc}, which is worth investigating both experimentally and theoretically.
+We show a comparison of these results (for selected key magnetic materials) in Table~\ref{tabcoercivity}.
+As all micromagnetically predicted \gls{hc} values are overestimated, the only meaningful comparison is obtained with a scaled coercivity $cH_c$, which for $c=0.25$ fits well with the experimental values obtained for the 210 materials.
+The $cH_c$ estimate is generally a good match for 2\,:\,14\,:\,1 compositions, except for Co-based Nd$_2$Co$_{14}$B and Gd$_2$Co$_{14}$B. However, the appropriate scaling factor may vary for different compositions.
+Overall, the \gls{hc} variation with independent features is similar in both theory and experiment, although there are some exceptions such as La$_2$Fe$_{14}$B. For 1\,:\,5 compositions, a similar trend is evident.